 There are self injectable and certain other prescription drugs used for treating your medical condition that are covered only as a prescription drug benefit.
 This means that coverage will be provided for these covered drugs only when the drugs are furnished by a covered pharmacy, even if a non-pharmacy health care provider administers the drug for you during a covered visit.
 For your coverage for these covered drugs, see "Prescription Drugs and Supplies."
 No benefits are provided for the cost of these drugs when the drug is furnished by a non-pharmacy health care provider.
 For a list of these drugs, you can call the Blue Cross and Blue Shield customer service office.
-Or, you can log on to the Blue Cross and Blue Shield Web site at www.bluecrossma.com.
+Or, you can log on to the Blue Cross and Blue Shield Web site at www.bluecrossma.org.

 - Syringes and needles when they are medically necessary for you.
 If a copayment would normally apply to your visit, it is waived if the visit is only to obtain these items.
 (Your coverage for these items is provided as a prescription drug benefit when you buy them from a pharmacy.) - Diabetes self-management training and education, including medical nutrition therapy, when it is furnished for you by a certified diabetes health care professional who is a covered provider or who is affiliated with a covered provider. - Pediatric specialty care that is furnished for you by a covered provider who has a recognized expertise in specialty pediatrics. - Non-dental services that are furnished for you by a dentist who is licensed to furnish the specific covered service.
 This coverage is provided only if the services are covered when they are furnished for you by a physician. - Monitoring and medication management for members taking psychiatric drugs; and/or neuropsychological assessment services.
 These services may also be furnished by a mental health provider. - Methadone maintenance treatment that is furnished for opioid dependence.
 You do not need a referral from your primary care provider to receive this care.
 For these covered services, this health plan will provide full PCP/plan approved benefits.
-Any cost share amounts will not apply for these covered services.
-If you choose to obtain these covered services from a non-network provider, you will pay the self-referred benefits cost share that applies for outpatient medical care visits.
+The only exception is when you are enrolled in a high deductible health plan with a health savings account.
+In this case, your deductible will apply to these covered services.
+Otherwise, any cost share amounts will not apply for these covered services.
+Or, if you choose to obtain these covered services from a non-network provider, you will pay the self-referred benefits cost share that applies for outpatient medical care visits.